On this Episode of Boozy’s Legal Funhouse:

 Continue reading “Freaky Friday: Cadaver Law – Grandma’s Corpse is Court Property”

 Everyone have a nice holiday?
 Awesome.
 Glad that could happen.
 Now button up the top button on your shirt, tighten your tie, and hunker down in the cubicle of sorrow you’ve built around your desk with old files.
-The weekend’s over, and we got a couple months before the next day off rolls around to make us feel like humans again, it’s time to start being the faithful servant of all the assholes that can’t add two and two together without somehow making it equal “banana.”
+The weekend’s over, and we got a couple months before the next day off rolls around to make us feel like humans again, it’s time to start being the faithful servant of all the idiots that can’t add two and two together without somehow making it equal “banana.”

 Speaking of faithful servants, today I want to talk about pets.
-Pets, as in animals, dogs, cats, hamsters, snakes…though anyone keeping a cold-blooded killing machine and calling it a pet might as well just adopt a lawyer and get it the fuck over with.
+Pets, as in animals, dogs, cats, hamsters, snakes…though anyone keeping a cold-blooded killing machine and calling it a pet might as well just adopt a lawyer and get it over with.
 Pets are wonderful things to have.
 But make sure you have pet insurance to avoid any horrifically large bills.
 You should go to https://www.petsbest.com/pet-insurance-reviews for some impartial reviews.
 They love you unconditionally, they don’t care if you spend entire nights sitting around eating an entire ice cream cake on your own in your underwear while quietly sobbing about the condition your life is in.
 Pets are just happy that you give them a little food and scratch them behind the ears every now and again, except for cats, which can only be happy when your body is cold and stiff in the bed so the feasting may begin.
-Yeah, all in all, pets are fucking awesome.
+Yeah, all in all, pets are awesome.